morotsman/morotsman.github.io/_posts/2020-07-06-add-google-analytics.markdown

 ## Head back to Google analytics

-Time to celebrate and observe in realtime that the blog has zero visitors, but hey it's in realtime!
+Time to celebrate and observe in realtime that the blog has zero visitors, but hey: it's in realtime!

 ![Tracking code]({{ site.url }}/assets/adding_ga/visitors.png){:height="100%" width="100%"}